LiberTEM/LiberTEM/docs/source/why_python.rst

 Isn't Python slow?
 ------------------

-Yes, but we only use Python for setting up the computation, creating buffers, setting parameters, etc. We use it as a glue language for native parts (libhdfs3, numpy/OpenBLAS, ...).
+Yes, it can be slow, but we mostly use Python for setting up the computation, creating buffers, setting parameters, etc. We use it as a glue language for native parts (libhdfs3, numpy/OpenBLAS, ...) or use `Numba <https://numba.pydata.org/>`_ for critical code sections.

 See for example this profile, visualized as a flamegraph: